From BR Bullpen

 Major Leagues

-Minoso made his big leagues debut with the 1948 Cleveland Indians.
-Following a short stint that year he returned to the minors for all of 1949 and 1950, cracking the Indians' starting line-up for good in 1951.
+Minoso made his big leagues debut with the Indians in 1949.
+Following a short stint at the beginning of that year, he returned to the minors for the remainder of 1949 and all of 1950, making the Indians' roster again at the start of 1951.
+On April 30th that year, he was traded to Chicago as part of a three-team deal that also included the Philadelphia Athletics; others involved in the trade were Dave Philley and Gus Zernial, who went from Chicago to Philadelphia, Paul Lehner and Lou Brissie who went from Philly to Chicago and Cleveland, respectively, and Ray Murray and Sam Zoldak who made the trip from Cleveland to Philadelphia.
 He retired following the 1964 season at 38.
 A slashing hitter and versatile all-round player, he showed good extra base power, was a productive RBI man, led the AL in steals three times, and flashed a Gold Glove in the outfield.

 During his career Minoso was traded several times, the last three for solid talent: first for future 300-game winner Early Wynn, next in a package that included future Detroit Tigers standout Norm Cash, and last for repeat .300 hitter and high OBP man Joe Cunningham.

-As a player the fiery Minoso was well respected, finishing fourth in MVP four times.
+As a player the fiery Minoso was well respected, finishing fourth in the MVP voting four times.
 While his Gray Ink score of 189 is well above the average Hall of Famer score of 144, his black ink tallies of 88 and 35 fall measurably below their 100 and 50 baselines.
-Once eligible, he got as high as 21% of the BBWAA Hall of Fame vote; in 2007 he received 15% of the Veterans Committee vote, in the 2014 election he fell to 50%.
+Once eligible, he got as high as 21% of the BBWAA Hall of Fame vote; in 2007 he received 15% of the Veterans Committee vote, in the 2014 election he was at 50% in a year when there were several strong candidates and no one was elected.

 Although none of the ten most similar players to Minoso (according to the similarity scores method) as of December 2014 are in the Hall of Fame, Minoso has a higher Adjusted OPS+ than any of them.
 Though his 130 is the same as Hall of Famers Roberto Clemente, Carl Yastrzemski, and Dave Winfield, the most similar player career-wise according to the method is Carl Furillo.